 For Parents: Bicycle, In-Line Skating, Skateboard, and Scooter Safety

-The most common (and often most serious) injury sustained with a bike, on in-line skates, scooters, or while skateboarding, is a head injury.
+The most common (and often most serious) injury sustained with these activities is a head injury.
 Head injuries are the leading cause of death and disability in these types of crashes.
-Wearing a helmet can reduce the risk of death or injury and reduce the severity of the injury in the event of a crash.
-However, even with aggressive bicycle helmet programs and laws, approximately 55% of children don't always wear a helmet while bicycling.
+Wearing a helmet can reduce the risk of death or injury.
+It can also reduce the severity of the injury in a crash.

-Wearing a helmet whenever riding a bicycle, in-line skates, or a skateboard should be an automatic habit.
-Helmets should fit properly on your child's head and also be fastened correctly.
-A properly-fastened and fitting helmet does not move around on the head.
+Wearing a helmet whenever riding a bike, in-line skates, skateboard, or scooter should be an automatic habit.
+Helmets should fit correctly on your child's head and also be fastened correctly.
+A correctly fitting and fastened helmet does not move around on the head.

 The importance of helmets

-Bicycling is very popular--in fact, it is estimated that 80 million Americans ride bikes of many different types.
-To participate in safe and enjoyable bicycling, cyclists of all ages should follow safe riding habits.
-Children and adults should always wear helmets when riding bicycles:
+Biking is very popular.
+In fact, millions of Americans ride bikes of many different types.
+For safe and enjoyable biking, cyclists of all ages should follow safe riding habits.
+Children and adults should always wear helmets when riding bicycles.
+According to SAFE KIDS:

 Helmets should be approved by the Consumer Product Safety Commission, the Snell Foundation, or the American Society for Testing and Materials.

 The helmet should fit comfortably and snugly.
-It should sit on your (or your child's) head in a level position and not rock from side to side.
+It should sit on the head in a level position.
+It shouldn't rock from side to side or front to back.

-The helmet should be made out of a hard outer shell and an absorbing liner at least one-half inch thick.
+The helmet should be made out of a hard outer shell and an absorbing liner at least ½ inch thick.

 Many children (and adults) resist wearing a helmet.
-Point out that athletes wear helmets for their protection, and, for children, suggest ways the helmet could be decorated to personalize it.
+Point out that athletes wear helmets for their protection.
+Be sure to include your child when buying a helmet so they can help with the choice.

-You can't control a bicycle that is too large.
+You can't control a bike that is too large.
 You should be able to straddle the bike and stand with both feet flat on the ground.

-Younger children may need to ride a bicycle with training wheels.
+Younger children may need to ride a bike with training wheels.

 A child must be able to stop the bike by using the brakes.

-Learn the proper hand signals for left turns, right turns, and stopping.
-Make certain you understand and observe all traffic signals and signs.
+Everyone needs to learn the proper hand signals for left turns, right turns, and stopping.
+Make sure you understand and observe all traffic signals and signs.
 Children who aren't yet coordinated enough to use hand signals and still maintain control of their bike should not ride in the street.

 Children should ride on sidewalks until they are at least 10 or 11 years old.

-When riding on the street, children should be in a straight line near the curb, and be alert for car doors opening into traffic lanes.
-Both children and adults should ride with rather than against traffic.
+When riding on the street, children should be single file, in a straight line near the curb.
+They should be alert for car doors opening into traffic lanes.
+Both children and adults should ride with traffic, not against it.

-Children should not ride a bike at dusk or at night as this is when most fatal accidents happen.
+Children shouldn't ride a bike at dusk or at night.
+This is when most fatal accidents happen.
 If a child is still outside when it turns dark, the bicycle light must be turned on and the child should be wearing light or reflective clothing.

-Make certain the bike has safety reflectors.
+The bike must have safety reflectors.
 All bikes should have reflectors on the front, rear, and wheel spokes.

 In-line skating is another popular sport on wheels for many people.
-Even experienced in-line skaters can crash and sustain injuries.
-The following recommendations are from the National Safety Council (NSC) and the U.S. Consumer Product Safety Commission and the American Academy of Pediatrics:
+But even experienced in-line skaters can crash and sustain injuries.
+The following recommendations are from the U.S. Consumer Product Safety Commission and the American Academy of Pediatrics:

-Always warm up your muscles before skating by skating slowly for 5 minutes or more.
+Always warm up your muscles before starting by skating slowly for 5 minutes or more.